chi-n-nguyen/llmgine/README.md

 ### **Creative AI Tool Suite**

-4 sophisticated AI tools have been integrated to provide immediate practical value for university clubs and research organizations.
+4 sophisticated AI tools have been integrated to provide immediate practical value for university student clubs and research organizations.
 The Advanced Code Analysis Engine performs comprehensive static analysis with complexity metrics calculation, providing actionable optimization recommendations and anti-pattern detection.
 The Intelligent Research Platform synthesizes information from multiple sources with built-in fact-checking and bias detection capabilities.
 The System Performance Profiling tool offers comprehensive resource analysis with bottleneck identification and optimization pathways.
 The Database Intelligence System provides schema analysis with security vulnerability detection and performance optimization suggestions.

 ### **Production-Ready Infrastructure**